 Co-broking becomes somewhat spotty without a pre-existing agreement and will depend on the specific deal, listing agent, and neighborhood.
 For example, local real estate agents in parts of eastern Queens who aren’t members of REBNY are harsh to co-broking.

 As a seller, you could quickly end up paying 6% in commission to an agent without intending to work with buyers’ agents.
-This is extremely harmful to your sale prospects, as 90% of all home buyers are represented by agents.
+This harms your sale prospects, as 90% of all home buyerrs get an agent representation.

 Most of the time, it makes sense to get an agent who’s amenable to co-broking—even if you are not sure that the person who will buy your property will have an agent.